-A. Purpose.
-Legislative actions involve the adoption or amendment of the Ceity's land use regulations, comprehensive plan, maps, inventories and other policy documents that affect the entire Ceity or large portions of it.
-Legislative actions which affect land use mustshall begin with a public hearing before the Pplanning Ceommission.

-B. Planning Commission Review.

-- Hearing Required.
+- A. Purpose.
+Legislative actions involve the adoption or amendment of the City's land use regulations, comprehensive plan, maps, inventories and other policy documents that affect the entire City or large portions of it.
+Legislative actions which affect land use mustshall begin with a public hearing before the Pelanning Ceommission. - B. Planning Commission Review. - Hearing Required.
 The Pplanning Ceommission shall hold at least one public hearing before recommending action on a legislative proposal.
 Any interested person may appear and provide written or oral testimony on the proposal at or prior to the hearing.
-The Ceommunity Ddevelopment Ddirector shall notify the Oregon Department of Land Conservation and Development (DLCD) as required by the post-acknowledgment procedures of ORS 197.610 to 197.625, as applicable. - 2.
-The Ceommunity Delevelopment Delivers 's Report.
-Once the Pelanning Ceommission hearing has been scheduled and noticed in accordance with Section OCMC 17.50.090(C) and any other applicable laws, the Ceommunity Delivers Delivers on the legislative proposal at least seven days prior to the hearing. - 3.
+The Ceommunity Delevelopment Delirector shall notify the Oregon Department of Land Conservation and Development (DLCD) as required by the post-acknowledgment procedures of ORS 197.610 to 197.625, as applicable. - 2.
+The Ceommunity Development Development - 3.
 Planning Commission Recommendation.
-At the conclusion of the hearing, the Pplanning Ceommission shall adopt a recommendation on the proposal to the Ceity Cemmission.
-The Pplanning Ceommission shall make a report and recommendation to the Ceity Cemmission on all legislative proposals.
-If the Pplanning Ceommission recommends adoption of some form of the proposal, the Pplanning Ceommission shall prepare and forward to the Ceity Cemmission a report and recommendation to that effect.
+At the conclusion of the hearing, the Pelanning Ceommission shall adopt a recommendation on the proposal to the Ceity Cemmission.
+The Pelanning Ceommission shall make a report and recommendation to the Ceity Cemmission on all legislative proposals.
+If the Pelanning Ceommission recommends adoption of some form of the proposal, the Pelanning Ceommission shall prepare and forward to the Ceity Cemmission a report and recommendation to that effect.